Seahawks take Michigan State DL Malik McDowell with 35th pick in second round

 The Seahawks finally made a pick in the 2017 draft Friday afternoon and went defense, taking lineman Malik McDowell of Michigan State.

-The 6-6-1/4, 295-pounder is regarded as being able to play both inside and outside, potentially in a manner similar to that of Michael Bennett.
+While the 6-6-1/4, 295-pounder played mostly nose tackle in college, he is regarded as being able to play both inside and outside, potentially in a manner similar to that of Michael Bennett.

 McDowell had a pre-draft visit to the Seahawks a few weeks ago, a visit that may have helped assuage what have been considered as some concerns about his consistency on the field, one reason it was thought he fell to the second round despite a lot of thought he had first-round ability.